 Wolf Adventure – Call of the Wild 2: With your family or den, make a list of possible weather changes that could happen during your outing according to the time of year you are outside.
 Tell how you will be prepared for each one.

-Here are a few of the situations and some simple rules that your boys can follow.
-After the list, there's a fun game the boys can play.
+Here are a few of the situations and some simple rules that your Scouts can follow.
+After the list, there's a fun game the Scouts can play.

 It's advisable to move to an area that is lower and has shorter trees (you don't want to be near the tallest trees), but it's much more important to get into the lightning stance.